Frank Benjamin: “We are brothers in pain!”

 “Mike, the airshow in Massey WAS WORSE than Knoxville!”
 Frank wrote in an email.
 “At least there (in Knoxville), people passed by the display; here they did not even bother.
 And their reaction to my going to bat for the Marshall Islands-Saipan “Truth” was really zero.
 Nobody cares, as I guess that you already know.
 I have to find a new way to get the message out there, but I do not know what it will be.”

-I’ll try to make this year in review as brief as possible, since my efforts to promote Amelia Earhart: The Truth at Last are far outweighed by many more negative incidents and unhappy encounters, which, though permanently etched in my mind, need not distract or bore the few interested readers who might visit this blog.
+I’ll try to make this year in review as brief as possible, since my efforts to promote Amelia Earhart: The Truth at Last are far outweighed by many more negative incidents and unhappy encounter that need not distract or bore the few interested readers who might visit this blog.

-Truth at Last was published by Larry Knorr’s Sunbury Press in June 2012, thus the past 12 months marked the first full year in the life of this book.
+Truth at Last was published by Larry Knorr’s Sunbury Press in June 2012, thus we mark the first full year in the life of this book.
 Although we enjoyed a few bright moments, 2013 will be memorable almost solely for the nearly overwhelming number of rejections the book and its message received.
 I thought I’d learned all about rejection during the more than a year it took to find the right publisher, but that was merely an introductory course.
 2013 has offered a high-octane dosage of rejection on a scale that dwarfs all previous experience, leaving me to ponder how much longer I can continue to pursue this worthy cause while being almost completely ignored.

 The TIGHAR plague